berteh/ScribusGenerator/README.md

 ### Database source

-To use data from a database instead a (manual) spreadsheet you can simply export the related query result to a csv file.
-Some examples below for common database engines:
+To use data from a database instead a (manual) spreadsheet you can simply export the related query result to a CSV file.
+Some examples below for common database engines.
+Find out more about using external data sources in our [wiki](https://github.com/berteh/ScribusGenerator/wiki) .

 #### Mysql: